 It is also important to remember that girls with ADHD can suffer from many co-occurring conditions that worsen their symptoms.
 Depression, anxiety, eating disorders and bipolar disorder can be common amongst those with ADHD and substance use disorders.
 Therefore, it can be challenging to treat the various conditions, and residential treatment is highly beneficial.

 This is where The Wave comes in.
 We offer specialist treatment for mental health conditions, substance use disorders, and eating disorders and pride ourselves on our compassionate, comprehensive services.
 Get in touch today to discuss how we can help you.
+If you want to read more information about ADHD in Girld you can read our blog ADHD in Teenage Girls and Young Women.

 Quinn PO, Madhoo M. A review of attention-deficit/hyperactivity disorder in women and girls: Uncovering this hidden diagnosis.
 Prim Care Companion CNS Disord.
 2014;16(3). doi:10.4088/PCC.13r01596